mattheww/gomill/gomill_docs/competitions.rst

 The :action:`reset` command line action deletes **all** competition output files, including game records and the state file.

+State files written by one gomill release may not be accepted by other releases.
+See :doc:`changes` for details.

 .. caution:: If the ringmaster loads a state file written by a hostile party, it can be tricked into executing arbitrary code.
 On a shared system, do not make the competition directory or the state file world-writeable.